 Texas Success Initiative (TSI)

 The Texas Success Initiative is a state-legislated program that requires students to be assessed in reading, writing, and math skills prior to enrolling in a Texas public institution and to be advised based on that assessment.
-The Texas Higher Education Coordinating Board (THECB) has approved the ASSET, COMPASS, ACCUPLACER and the THEA as acceptable assessment instruments for entering students.
-Texas A&M University-Corpus Christi administers only the THEA and COMPASS, but accepts scores from any of the alternative assessments.
+The Texas Higher Education Coordinating Board (THECB) has approved the TSI Assessment offered by College Board as the only acceptable assessment instrument for entering students.
 The assessment or the results of the assessment are not a condition of admission, but a condition of registration to an institution.
-For the submission of THEA scores, the institution code for Texas A&M University-Corpus Christi is 143.

 If a student’s score on any section of an assessment is below passing, the student must enroll in appropriate developmental classes.
 Placement and participation in developmental education is determined on an individual basis for students by the Center for Academic Student Achievement.
 Students may contact an Intervention Specialist at 361-825-2977 or visit the office in the Glasscock Student Success Center.
 Students may re-test to meet the TSI standard.
 Institutions may consider the performance in developmental education, in college-level courses, and on an assessment instrument in determining college readiness.
 If a student does not participate in the specified courses or program prior to completing all TSI requirements, the student may be dropped from the University.
 The hours of the required developmental courses will count toward determining full-time status.

 If the student fails one or more portions of an assessment and has 60 or more cumulative college level hours in the current semester, the student may not be permitted to enroll in any senior level courses (4000 level) until he or she passes the developmental program.

 A student is exempt from the TSI if any of the following applies: